Services & Networking

 2. NodePort

-• Maps traffic from each node to the backing Pods
+• Forwards traffic from node to the right Pods

 spec: